Cart (0 Items)

 Beyond the clinic, many proteins are produced in mammalian systems.
 The main non-therapeutic applications include structural and functional studies of mammalian or human proteins – vital for clinical and fundamental research.
 These systems may also be used to produce enzymes or other functional proteins for analytical and research applications.
 Moreover, mammalian cells can be used to produce non-mammalian recombinant proteins when these molecules fail to be produced in other expression systems.

-Mammalian cell-based systems can either express a protein in a transient or stable way.
+Mammalian cell-based systems can either express a protein in a transient or custom cell line development way.
 Both approaches have their advantages and limitations.
 In this way, they cater to different applications or can be used at different stages of the protein development process.

 Unlike other expression systems, mammalian cells are unable to recognize plasmid origins of replication and, thus, cannot replicate DNA vectors independently from their genome.
 This limitation prompted the development of transient and stable systems.
 The first type of system leverages the long cell cycles of mammalian organisms to allow the expression of recombinant proteins for limited periods (from 5 to 14 days).
 These systems are typically transfected with high copy numbers of the expression vector, which are eventually lost after a few cell division cycles.
 Despite the transient nature of these systems, one of their greatest advantages is their short lead times and high yields.
 These features make them invaluable for applications such as drug and protein variant screening or research (basic or medical).